SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

 #### Step 7 - Kubernetes Deployment
 Begin Kubernetes Deployment

-Start by disabling the swap memory on each server:
-####
-    sudo swapoff –a

-### Step 8 - Assign Unique Hostname for Each Server Node
-Decide which server to set as the master node.
-Then enter the command:
-####
-    sudo hostnamectl set-hostname master-node

-Next, set a worker node hostname by entering the following on the worker server:
-####
-    sudo hostnamectl set-hostname w1

-If you have additional worker nodes, use this process to set a unique hostname on each.

 ### Step 9 - Initialize Kubernetes on Master Node
 Switch to the master server node, and enter the following: